delapuente/RFCs/0023-executor-primitive.md

 DAG anyhow.
 More importantly, the compute model becomes simpler and honors its main
 responsibillity: execution.

+It is worth noting that earlier drafts of this RFC explored introducing the `Executor` as a sampler-like primitive that would directly capture additional semantics beyond the current `Sampler` and `Estimator`.
+While this approach could have delivered short-term functionality, we concluded that it risked creating yet another primitive with overlapping scope.
+Framing the design instead around the **`Executor`** as an abstract programming model is more future-proof and flexible: it allows different providers to expose their own semantics within a single substrate, and it mitigates fragmenting Qiskit’s compute interface with multiple too specialized primitives.

 ## Questions
 Open questions for discussion and an opening for feedback.